• Art magazine

 Through his commitment, he contributes significantly to the further development of the art scene.

-In addition to these different roles, Takashi Murakami is also successful a businessman His company Kaikai Kiki Co., Ltd., which acts internationally, reflects his striving to expand the creative influence of art into different areas.
+In addition to these different roles, Takashi Murakami is also successful a businessman His company Kaikai Kiki Co., Ltd., which acts internationally, mirrors T against extending the creative influence of art into different areas.

 It is not just about the production of merchandising products or the production of animated films, but also about design for renowned companies such as its famous cooperation with Louis Vuitton.